dxx-rebirth/dxx-rebirth/dxx-readme.txt

             This will work.
           (NOTE: there is also a small shell script for download, that may help you correcting your addon levels)

-Problem:  Help, the cockpit isn't working!
-Reason:   The cockpit mode is currently available für 320x200 only.
-          Scalable cockpit will be added in the future.
-Solution: Just wait for the next release.
-Or help me fixing it. ;)

 Problem:  The game looks like the old DOS version?
 Where are the OpenGL FX?
 Reason:   You just don't have activated them.